nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 Please see details below on how to populate each claim.

 {% include important.html content="The JWT payload used in **GP Connect API 0.x (DSTU2)** is different to that displayed on this page.
-Please ensure you consult the relevent specification from the [GP Connect specifications page](https://developer.nhs.uk/gp-connect-specification-versions/) when constructing the JWT for different GP Connect API major versions." %}
+Please ensure you consult the relevant specification from the [GP Connect specifications page](https://developer.nhs.uk/gp-connect-specification-versions/) when constructing the JWT for different GP Connect API major versions." %}

 ---